GoogleCloudPlatform/gcloud-maven-plugin/README.md

 #### Configuration elements override via the command line interface

-Instead of editing the pom.xml with the desired configuration, all the configuration parameters can be overridden in the mvn command line, following the simple pattern `-Dgcloud.PARAM_NAME=PARAM_VALUE`.
+Instead of editing the pom.xml with the desired configuration, all the configuration parameters can be defined in the mvn command line, following the simple pattern `-Dgcloud.PARAM_NAME=PARAM_VALUE`.
 For example:

       # To start the development server with debug flag: